ADAEZE

 Our Story

-Since that pivot, I have been immersed in the arena of Venture Capital (VC) and Private Equity (PE).
-I have led private acquisitions, deployed capital as a sector-agnostic investor into high-impact tech-enabled startups at the early-stage of their ventures, and co-invested alongside some of the world’s most respected VC Funds including Greycroft, FirstCheck Africa, Ingressive Capital, Endeavor Catalyst, Magic Fund, Ventures Platform to name a few.
+My work has been anchored in venture capital and private equity.
+I have led private acquisitions, deployed capital as a sector-agnostic investor into early-stage, tech-enabled companies, and co-invested alongside established venture funds including Greycroft, FirstCheck Africa, Ingressive Capital, Endeavor Catalyst, Magic Fund, Ventures Platform to name a few.

 INVESTOR